 Mutual funds are divided into several categories, representing the kinds of securities the mutual fund manager invests in.

-Fixed Income Mutual Fund: focuses on investments that pay a fixed rate of return, such as government bonds, corporate bonds or other debt instruments.
+Fixed Income Mutual Fund focuses on investments that pay a fixed rate of return, such as government bonds, corporate bonds, or other debt instruments.
 The idea is the fund portfolio generates a lot of interest income, which can then be passed on to shareholders.

 Index Funds: The investment strategy is based on the belief that it is very hard, and often expensive, to try to consistently beat the market.
 So the index fund manager simply buys stocks that correspond with a major market index such as the S&P 500 or the Dow Jones Industrial Average.
 This strategy requires less research from analysts and advisors, so there are fewer expenses to eat up returns before they are passed on to shareholders.
 These funds are often designed with cost-sensitive investors in mind.
 If an investor seeks to gain diversified exposure to the Canadian equity market, he can invest in the S&P/TSX Composite Index, which is a mutual fund that covers 95% of the Canadian equity market.
 The index is designed to provide investors with a broad benchmark index that has the liquidity characteristics of a narrower index.
-The S&P/TSX Composite Index is comprised largely of the financials, energy and materials sectors of the Canadian stock market.
+The S&P/TSX Composite Index is comprised largely of the financials, energy, and materials sectors of the Canadian stock market.
 Performance of the fund is tracked as the percentage change to its overall adjusted market cap.

-Balanced Funds: invest in both stocks and bonds with the aim of reducing risk of exposure to one asset class or another.
+Balanced Funds: invest in both stocks and bonds with the aim of reducing the risk of exposure to one asset class or another.
 Another name for this type is “Asset Allocation Fund.”
 An investor may expect to find the allocation of these funds among asset classes relatively unchanging, though it will differ among funds.
-However their goal is asset appreciation with lower risk, these funds carry the same risk and are as subject to fluctuation as other classifications of funds.
+However their goal is asset appreciation with lower risk, these funds carry the same risk and areas subject to fluctuation as other classifications of funds.

-Other common types of mutual funds: are money market funds, sector funds, equity funds, alternative funds, smart-beta funds, target-date funds and even funds-of-funds, or mutual funds that buy shares of other mutual funds.
+Other common types of mutual funds: are money market funds, sector funds, equity funds, alternative funds, smart-beta funds, target-date funds, and even funds-of-funds, or mutual funds that buy shares of other mutual funds.